Ali G Indahouse

 Ali G Indahouse is a 2002 British comedy film written by Sacha Baron Cohen and Dan Mazer, directed by Mark Mylod, and starring Baron Cohen as Ali G, the character he originally played on the Channel 4 comedy series The 11 O'Clock Show and Da Ali G Show.
-It is the first of four films based on Baron Cohen's characters from Da Ali G Show, followed by Borat (2006), Brüno (2009), and Borat Subsequent Moviefilm (2020).
+An international co-production between the United Kingdom, France, Germany and the United States, it is the first of four films based on Baron Cohen's characters from Da Ali G Show, followed by Borat (2006), Brüno (2009), and Borat Subsequent Moviefilm (2020).
 It is the only one of these films to consist solely of a fictional narrative with no mockumentary element.

 Plot

 Ali G is the leader of Da West Staines Massiv, a fictional gang composed of wannabe gangsters from Staines.
 Their chief rivals are Da East Staines Massiv.
-Da West Staines Massiv decide to protest when they learn that their cherished hangout, the John Nike Leisure Centre (where Ali teaches a life support group for young schoolboys), will be demolished by the local council.
+Da West Staines Massiv decide to protest when they learn that their cherished hangout, the John Nike Leisure Centre, where Ali also teaches an after-school club, will be demolished by the local council.
 After he goes on a hunger strike and is spotted locked to some railings by the Deputy Prime Minister David Carlton, Ali is thrown into a world of political corruption as the Deputy Prime Minister tries to use him as a catalyst to ruin the Prime Minister's reputation.
 Ali is put forward as a candidate to be the next MP for Staines and manages to alienate most of the electorate.
 During a debate, he tries to insult his rival candidate by claiming that the candidate "sucked off a horse".
 Unbeknownst to Ali, the candidate actually did so and subsequently resigns, leaving Ali the winner.

 Though he is inexperienced as an MP, Ali's outlandish behaviour and ideas seem to work.
 He visits a customs checkpoint in Dover as a delegate compiling a report, where he invites the West Staines Massiv under the guise of experts to consume the confiscated drugs and pornography in the evidence room, and through strategies such as making education more relatable and ensuring the immigration of attractive women into the country, Ali becomes popular; he meets the Prime Minister's goals and brings the PM's percentage lead in the polls up by 22%.
 With this, the Prime Minister offers to save the John Nike Leisure Centre.

 Ali accompanies the Prime Minister to a United Nations peace conference to avert war between Chad and Burkina Faso.
 The United States and Russia back opposing countries, and both threaten nuclear attacks.
 Ali sneaks into the catering area and drugs everyone's tea with cannabis acquired during the customs visit, which has the side effect of making the leaders of Chad and Burkina Faso allies and even lovers.
 The Prime Minister says that Ali has saved the world, but Carlton's secretary Kate Hedges figures out what Ali has done and sends the empty cannabis bag to the press.
 Ali is forced to leave Parliament.